Consumer Bill of Rights: The Right To Choose

-The right to free choice among product offerings states that consumers should have a variety of options provided by different companies from which to choose.
+The right to free choice among product and service offerings states that consumers should be assured of access to a variety of options.
+This includes not only options provided by different companies from which to choose, but also that the available options are truly accessible, free from deceptive and unfair practices.
 The federal government has taken many steps to ensure the availability of a healthy environment open to competition through legislation including limits on concept ownership through patent law, prevention of monopolistic business practices through anti-trust legislation, and the outlaw of price cutting and gouging.
+Under the Federal Trade Commission Act of 1914, coercion, exploitation, collusion, abuse, deception, and predation are all forms of anti-competitive conduct.
+These anti-competitive conducts directly influence this basic right.
+Notably, without disclosure of truthful information, a consumer's choice is exploited.

 The Right To Be Heard

-This right gives the ability to consumers to voice complaints and concerns about a product in order to have the issue handled efficiently and responsively.
+This right gives the ability to consumers to voice complaints and concerns about a product or service, and the assurance that complaints and concerns will be addressed in a fair, timely, and meaningful way.
 While no federal agency is tasked with the specific duty of providing a forum for this interaction between consumer and producer, certain outlets exist to aid consumers if difficulty occurs in communication with an aggrieving party.
 State and federal attorneys general are equipped to aid their constituents in dealing with parties who have provided a product or service in a manner unsatisfactory to the consumer in violation of an applicable law.
+The Federal Trade Commission accepts and reviews petitions for rulemaking from the public.
 Also, the Better Business Bureau is a national non-governmental organization whose sole agenda is to provide political lobbies and action on behalf of aggrieved consumers.